elec-e8408-mini-project-2025/project-documentation/README.md

 For hardware interfaces it is assumed that after running the following tests the hardware components are deemed working.

-### SmartWatch bluetooth communication
+### SmartWatch Bluetooth communication

 Execution steps:

 1. Make sure smartwatch application is running.
-2. Use a serial bluetooth terminal and use bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android)
+2. Use a serial Bluetooth terminal and use Bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android)
-3. In the serial bluetooth terminal execute command: GET /
+3. In the serial Bluetooth terminal execute command: GET /
 4. From the output JSON locate "Paths" lists and recursively execute GET "PATH" for each found path.
 5. If in the input JSON is any "Actions" lists.
 Execute POST {} "ACTION".